somus/prisma-admin/README.md

 ```

 ### TODO
-- [ ] Add support for related field types without an ID field
+- [ ] Add support for adding and deleting data from list fields
 - [ ] Add tests